scottlawsonbc/audio-reactive-led-strip/README.md

 Original Readme text can be found below.
 You can also go to the main repo for more details.

+# Demo
 Here is a demo of my implementation of it.
 I used the standalone Pi set up: [https://www.youtube.com/watch?v=vY4P0MU62X8](https://www.youtube.com/watch?v=vY4P0MU62X8)

+# Tutorial
+A full video tutorial can be found on YouTube at https://www.youtube.com/watch?v=FA9rMkuVmvQ More information on the tutorial can be found at https://www.easyprogramming.net/raspberrypi/audio_reactive_raspberry_pi_lights.php

 # Nazberry Pi Modifications